ffd8/P5LIVE/README.md

 ### BUG/CRASH?!
 Infinite loop?
 Broken code?

-- Add `#bug` to URL and try refreshing to stop compiler to fix a bug/infinite-loop...
+- Add `#bug` to URL and refresh URL to stop compiler to fix a bug/infinite-loop...
-- Add `#new` to URL and refresh to force a fresh blank sketch.
-Then you can export and delete broken sketch, try fixing externally, and re-import.
+- Add `#new` to URL and refresh URL to force a fresh blank sketch.
+Then you can inspect and fix broken sketch.

-## FUNCTIONS
+### FUNCTIONS
 Additional custom functions are available in every sketch:

 - `frameCount`, `mouseX`, `mouseY` are continous per recompile for smooth refresh.